CSCfi/scalable-python/Doc/faq/extending.rst

 How do I call an object's method from C?
 ----------------------------------------

-The :cfunc:`PyObject_CallMethod` function can be used to call an arbitrary method of an object.
-The parameters are the object, the name of the method to call, a format string like that used with :cfunc:`Py_BuildValue`, and the argument values::
+The :c:func:`PyObject_CallMethod` function can be used to call an arbitrary method of an object.
+The parameters are the object, the name of the method to call, a format string like that used with :c:func:`Py_BuildValue`, and the argument values::

    PyObject *